OBDS-Training/Help/content/en/docs/conda/environments/index.md

 ## Export an environment to a YAML file

-The `conda env export` command can be used to export the specifications of an environment to a YAML file that may be saved for the record, or shared and used to replicate that environment elsewhere.
+The `mamba env export` command can be used to display the specifications of an environment (i.e., name, version, and build of packages installed in the environment).
+Those specifications are extremely valuable for reproducibility, as they can be exported to a YAML file that may be saved for the record, or shared and used to replicate the very same environment elsewhere.

 For instance, the contents in YAML format can be viewed as follows: